The

 activity that improves the efficiency of your cardiovascular system

-and encourages you to take more oxygen into your body, leading to
+and encourages you to take more oxygen into your body, leading to increased

-increased alertness.
+alertness.

 Aerobic activity is linked to stress reduction, longevity and better

 overall health.
-Improved airflow in the upper respiratory tract is
+Improved airflow in the upper respiratory tract is likely

-likely to lessen the opportunity for bacteria to flourish there, countering
+to lessen the opportunity for bacteria to flourish there, countering

 the symptoms of colds and flu.
 Singing also aids the development of

-motor control and coordination, and recent studies have shown that
+motor control and coordination, and recent studies have shown that it

-it improves neurological functioning.
+improves neurological functioning.

-But the benefits of singing extend beyond the fizzing of synapses
+But the benefits of singing extend beyond the fizzing of synapses and

-have an impact on health costs.
+on health costs.

 If people are content they are less likely to encounter physical problems.